LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 - [Making Engineering Team Communication Clearer, Faster, Better](http://firstround.com/review/making-engineering-team-communication-clearer-faster-better/) - by First Round.
 Takeaway: Using a technical design review system with design documents can help teams communicate effectively and clearly.
 The article links to a [design doc template](https://docs.google.com/document/d/1uMHzRsEDZb_p9xfFGerCVhr-0mAi-d-OFY4jJi0dYk4/edit) by Google, and [a completed example](https://docs.google.com/document/d/1CMlG1v9AAln9SvI4Ysqo8NOd4L4ObDy3SY8pNh9iXhI/edit).

+- [Master the Art of Influence — Persuasion as a Skill and Habit](http://firstround.com/review/master-the-art-of-influence-persuasion-as-a-skill-and-habit) - by FirstRound.
+Takeaway: "To persuade someone, you need to speak as much as you can to System I [of the brain]— the child, the interns — who want to believe you (because it just makes so much darn sense, what’s not to love?).
+Trouble is, most tech operators express themselves with complexity, nuance, facts and figures.
+That’s their default, and it doesn’t appeal to people’s unconscious processor."

 - [Meeting Resistance and Moving Forward](https://www.youtube.com/watch?v=DrCD1wmK9oM) - by Linda Rising.
 Takeaway: A keynote talk featuring tips for handling naysayers and skeptics.

 - [Never Split the Difference Cheat-Sheet](https://www.slideshare.net/YanDavidErlich/never-split-the-difference-cheatsheet) - by Yan-David Erlich.
 Takeaway: a detailed, six-page summary of Chris Voss' *Never Split the Difference*, the 2016 book about negotiation.
 Includes [blog post](https://medium.com/@yanda/negotiation-cheat-sheet-31c73031956a).